shreyaganguly/netsailor/README.md

 **$ netsailor -s -l 3000**

-Listen on SSL port 3000, and once there is a connection, send stdin to the remote host, and send data from the remote host to stdout.
+Listen on TLS port 3000, and once there is a connection, send stdin to the remote host, and send data from the remote host to stdout.

 **$ netsailor -l -v 3000**